All Guides About Start Here

 4. Setting a price and never testing it

-Your first price is a hypothesis, not a commitment.
-Most successful micro SaaS founders have raised prices at least once in their first year — and the majority report that conversion rates did not meaningfully drop when the increase was framed around added value.
-Price as an experiment from day one.
+Your first price is a guess, not a commitment.
+Most successful builders raise prices at least once in their first year — and most say the share of visitors who become paying customers didn't meaningfully drop when the increase was tied to added value.
+Treat the price as an experiment from day one.

 The First-Price Framework

 There's no formula that spits out the right price.
-But there's a structured way to get to a defensible number before you have any data.
+But there is a structured way to get to a number you can defend before you have any data.

-Step 1: Identify what the problem costs your customer if unsolved
+Step 1: Figure out what the problem costs your customer if it stays unsolved

 Not what they pay for other tools.
-What is the actual cost — in time, money, or risk — of the problem you're solving?
+What's the real cost — in time, money, or risk — of the problem you're solving?

 💡